RSJ Installation Cost

 If you are removing a rolled steel joist, you will need to consider if you need to replace it with some other kind of support.
 If there is still a bearing load above where the RSJ was, you will need to replace the RSJ with some other form of support, such as a wall or another support beam.

-Hiring an RSJ Installer Checklist
+Checklist: Hiring an RSJ Installer in the UK

-There are a number of points that you will need to consider when hiring an RSJ installer.
 Below are some of the major things that you should think about when looking for the right contractor or company for the job:

 - Do you have the correct measurements as taken by a structural engineer to complete the job?